effector/effector/documentation/src/content/docs/en/guides/migration-guide-v23.md

 It is recommended to use `{skipVoid: false}` at all times, so you are able to use an `undefined` as a normal value.

-If you do need `undefined` as a "magic skip" value - then you can use `{skipVoid: true}` to preserve current behaviour.
+If you do need `undefined` as a "magic skip" value – then you can use `{skipVoid: true}` to preserve current behavior.
 You still will get a deprecation warning though, but only one for declaration instead of one for every such update.

 The `skipVoid` setting is temporary and only needed as a way to properly deprecate this feature from Effector.
 In Effector 24 `skipVoid` itself will be deprecated and then removed.

 ## `useStore` and `useEvent` to `useUnit` in `effector-react`

-We merged two old hooks into one, its advantage is that you can pass many units to it at once and it batches all the stores' updates into one single update
+We merged two old hooks into one, its advantage is that you can pass many units to it at once and it batches all the stores' updates into one single update.

 It's safe to just swap the calls of the old hooks with the new one: